 Whatever arts, experiences, or music you'd like to bring for maximum fun!

 Bonus: The more lighting we have the more festive we get.
 Bring string lights, stage lights, and anything else fun and/or practical.
 Power is available.
 Please BYO extension cords and label everything so you don't lose your stuff.

 Be safe!
 Poison oak, ticks, snakes (rarely rattlers), and lifeguard-free swimming are all realities.
 The logs in the lake are pokey and can hurt you when they roll.
 Take care of yourselves and others and prepare accordingly!

 Take care of yourself and others.
 Hydrate!
 Be mindful of what you put in your body and how it may affect you.

 Weather could easily reach high-90s in the day and mid-40s at night (temps in °F).
 Pack appropriately.
 Rain and high winds extremely unlikely.
 Bring electrolytes and remember to hydrate.

 It's California.
 It's fire season.
 Bring those N95s as defense against the smoke.

 All attendees must fill out the Registration Form.
 Do it from home or you'll be filling it out at the gate on your phone in a poor-signal area.

 This is a Leave No Trace event.
 BYO trash bags.
 Pack out EVERYTHING you bring in.
 We also ask that you pick up any MOOP you may find.

 Is smoking allowed?
-Smoking is allowed near fire zones and on the beach only.
+Smoking is allowed on paved surfaces and the on the water only.
 Fire hazard.
 BYO ash tray.